greenelab/phenoplier/nbs/15_gsa_gls/20-null_simulations/10_gwas_harmonization/README.md

 ```

 Another check is to count how many parts were processed for each random phenotype.
-It should be 22 chromosomes times 10 batches (220):
+It should be 22 chromosomes times 10 batches (220), see code below.
+The `-p` parameter is the success pattern, a chunk of text that has to be found in the input files as certain number of times (`-c`).
 ```bash
 bash check_job.sh \
   -i _tmp/postprocessing/ \